Berkeley-CS61B/skeleton-sp16/hw1/spec/hw1.md

 #### I'm getting ... in AbstractBoundedQueue and ... in BoundedQueue have the same erasure, yet neither overrides the other.

-Make sure your classes are defined as `AbstractBoundedQueue<T> extends BoundedQueue<T>` (or whatever type parameter you used instead of T).
+Make sure your classes are defined as `AbstractBoundedQueue<T> implements BoundedQueue<T>` (or whatever type parameter you used instead of T).

 #### When I try to run the provided tests I get "No runnable methods".